YouTube comments are an incredible way to engage with others, create attention for yourself, and even drive people to pages that you care about.

 Can You Post Links Within YouTube Comments?

 Although users can indeed post links within YouTube comments, the majority of comments will be held for approval.
+This is true both on regular YouTube videos, as well as for comments left on YouTube Shorts.

 This means that the comments aren’t actually public after you post them.
 Although YouTube will display the comment to you as if it were posted for everyone to see, this isn’t actually the case.